The Facial that uses Nightingale Droppings

 • The amino acid in the form of a natural enzyme with bleaching qualities.

-• Create a shimmery, iridescent effect, giving a glowing look on the skin.
+• Create a shimmery, iridescent effect that gives the skin a glowing look.

-• Clear out skin blemishes and brightens dull skin.
+• Clear out skin blemishes and brighten dull skin.

-• Have light chemical peeling action, but without the redness and burning, resulting in a fairer skin tone.
+• Has a light chemical peeling action without the redness and burning, resulting in a fairer skin tone.

 From Birdcage to Your Face